 Taking Care Of Business

 The Maine Boatbuilders Show was an unusual event.
-They held the show on the first full weekend of spring in the old Portland Company complex on Fore St. in Portland, Maine.
+They held the show on the first full spring weekend in the old Portland Company complex on Fore St. in Portland, Maine.
 The show was funky.
 The overhead cranes in the big bays still loomed over your head.
-The cranes were reminders that this space had …
+The cranes were reminders that this space had been …

 You must be logged in to post a comment.